 And it’s more than just a series of films.

-After a showing, you may get to put questions to the director.
+After a showing, you might get to put questions to the director.
 Or a movie tracing the fate of holocaust survivors might be introduced by an antisemitism specialist.
 Or a dance film might be followed by a chance to put into practice what you’ve just seen on the silver screen.

-For the full programme, including talks and other events around the film showings, take a peek at the festival website.
+For the full programme, including any talks and other events around the film showings, take a peek at the festival website.

 N.B.
 Many (most) of the films are either in English or have English subtitles.

-Check the official website for ticket details, but you can normally buy them, for example, online for many of the showings from three to four weeks before the festival opens or direct from the participating cinemas.
+Check the official website for ticket details; you can normally buy one, for example, online for many of the showings from three to four weeks before the festival begins.

-If you’d like to explore more Jewish culture while in Vienna, then take a peek at my Jewish Vienna page.
-You may even find a film-related exhibition on at the wonderful Jewish Museum, such as the 2019/2020 one on Hedy Lamarr.
+If you’d like to explore more Jewish culture while in Vienna, then take a peek at the Jewish Vienna page.
+You may even find a film-related exhibition at the Jewish Museum (back in 2020, for example, we had one on Hedy Lamarr).